| Aspect | Detail |

 Does Google Fi have 5G?

-Yes, Google Fi includes 5G access on T-Mobile's network.
+Yes.
+Google Fi includes 5G access on T-Mobile's network at no extra charge.

 Is Google Fi the same as Google Voice?

-No, Google Fi is a cellular carrier service.
-Google Voice is a separate VoIP product.
+No. Google Fi is a cellular carrier service.
+Google Voice is a separate VoIP product that does not require a cellular plan.

-Can I keep my number leaving Google Fi?
+Can I keep my number when leaving Google Fi?

-Yes, port your number to your new carrier during signup.
-Don't cancel Fi first.
+Yes.
+Port your number to your new carrier during their activation process.
+Do not cancel Fi first.

 Final Verdict

 This review is based on our independent 11-point scoring methodology.
-We may earn commissions from affiliate links, but this never influences our ratings.
+We may earn commissions from affiliate links, but this never influences our ratings or recommendations.
+Google Fi earned its 5.5/11 score through the same objective criteria we apply to every carrier.
 Learn more about our methodology.